 If you are being abused…

-When you are in danger, you can call the police for help.
-Even if you think that the incident is not significant or you think that you caused the person to abuse you, consider calling the police.
-This is an important way of protecting yourself and one way of preventing further abuse.
-The following links provide information on what kinds of things might occur if you do call the police.
+If you are in danger, call the police for help.
+Even if you think that the incident is not significant or you think that you caused the person to abuse you, call the police.
+Calling the police is an important step in protecting yourself and one way to prevent to further abuse.